justinhartman/.github/templates/_core/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

 ---
 name: Feature Request
 about: Suggest an idea or feature for this project.
+title: ''
+labels: enhancement
+assignees: ''
 ---

 ### Is your feature request related to a problem?
 Please describe.

 _A clear and concise description of what the problem is. e.g. I'm always frustrated when [...]_

 ### Describe the solution you'd like